digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 prep = "colrev_journal_formatter.formatter:JournalFormatterPrep"
 ```

+TODO : pip install -e . + test; show how colrev uses the plugin at runtime?

 {: .info }
 > **Note**
 >
 > To validate the package setup in the context of CoLRev, you can run `colrev package --check` in the package directory.
 Once your CoLRev plugin is completed and published, open an issue in the [colrev repository](https://github.com/CoLRev-Environment/colrev/issues){: target="_blank"} to have it listed in the [overview of packages](https://colrev-environment.github.io/colrev/manual/packages.html){: target="_blank"}.

-## Conclusion and further steps
+## Wrap-up

+🎉 Congratulations!
+You have built your first Python package and made it available as a CoLRev plugin!

 Congratulations!
 You have successfully created, installed, and tested a complete Python package from scratch.
-You've learned the fundamental skills of a modern Python developer:
+You have learned some of the fundamental skills of a Python package developer:

 *   **Structuring a project** with `pyproject.toml` and a `modules` layout.
 *   **Initializing a project** with `uv init`.
 *   **Developing efficiently** using an editable install (`pip install -e .`).
 *   **Ensuring code quality** with automated tests using `pytest`.
 *   **Managing dependencies** declaratively with `uv add`.
+*   **Turning a package into a plugin** to extend exising Python packages, such as `colrev`.

 These are the universal building blocks of shareable and maintainable Python code.

+**Next Steps:**
+Navigate back to the root directory and remember to **stop your Codespace** to save resources.

 ### Further Steps